 Areas of Expertise: Corporate Governance, Creativity and Innovation, C-suite Motivation, Empowerment, Interactional Relationships, Leadership, Leader Support, Motivation

-Professor Zhang Xiaomeng is the Associate Dean for Executive Education programs, Co-Director of Research Centre of Leadership, Behavioral Science & Psychology, and Associate Professor of Organizational Behavior at Cheung Kong Graduate School of Business.
+Professor Zhang Xiaomeng is Associate Professor of Organizational Behavior, Associate Dean for Inclusivity, Diversity and Equity, Executive Academic Director for Executive Education, and Director of the Research Center for Leadership, Behavioral Science & Inclusivity at Cheung Kong Graduate School of Business.
 Prior to joining CKGSB, she was a tenured Associate Professor at the Kogod School of Business at American University in Washington DC.
 Her research interests are in the areas of creativity, leadership and motivation, with a desire to understand the relationships between all those areas.

 Professor Zhang has published articles in multiple top academic journals including the Academy of Management Journal, Journal of Applied Psychology, Organizational Science, Organizational Behavior and Human Decision Processes, Personnel Psychology, Journal of Management, Journal of Management Studies and Human Resource Management Review.